Camp Smith Water Woes

 Faced with these alarming risks, we would expect immediate regulatory action.
 Instead, the EPA has granted the Navy an extension until May 2030 to clean the tank under the 2023 Red Hill Administrative Consent Order.

 The EPA's reasoning?
-The Safe Drinking Water Act (SDWA) does not require regular tank cleaning, only recommending it.
-Furthermore, they state that other tanks in the system are out of service, and S-326 must remain operational to maintain water storage capacity.
+The Safe Drinking Water Act (SDWA) does not require regular tank cleaning.
+And because the other tanks in the system are out of service, S-326 must remain operational to maintain water storage capacity at Camp Smith.

 In essence, the military’s failure to maintain its own infrastructure is being used as justification to continue exposing service members and their families to potential danger for another five years.

-The Marine Corps' Camp Smith water system is operating far below recommended safety standards, placing the health of thousands of workers and families at risk.
+The Marine Corps' Camp Smith water system is operating far below recommended safety standards, placing the health of residents and workers at Camp Smith at risk.
 And rather than enforcing a swift resolution, regulators are enabling this threat by granting extensions that prioritize operational convenience over human safety.

 Once again, it falls to the community to demand accountability from those whose job it is to provide protection.

-• Action: Go to engage.hawaii.gov and send a message.
+• Action: Go to https://engage.hawaii.gov/engage-with-us/ and send a message to the Governor.

 • Need a template?
 Find sample comments at tinyurl.com/gov-website-0925

-The water in Tank S-326 may look clean today, but the potential sediment at the bottom tells a different story.
-We cannot wait for a crisis to force action.
-The time to demand safe water for Camp Smith is now.
+The water at Camp Smith may look clean today, but the potential sediment at the bottom of its water storage tank tells a different story.
+We cannot wait for another water crisis to force action.
+The time to demand safe water for Camp Smith - and all Hawaiʻi residents - is now.

 Next